 AI-driven API governance tools and techniques

-There’s also AI-integrated DevSecOps, which enables you to leverage AI for automated vulnerability scanning and compliance checks.
+There’s also AI-integrated DevSecOps, which enables developers and security teams to leverage AI for automated vulnerability scanning and compliance checks.
 Using companies and tools such as StackHawk, GitHub Advanced Security and JFrog, you can build AI-integrated security governance into your CI/CD pipeline.

-Many observability and telemetry tools also integrate AI.
-Moesif, Splunk and Dynatrace, for example, employ AI-based anomaly detection and correlation.
-You can use them to help pinpoint anomalies and errors and maintain governance visibility.
+Many observability and telemetry tools already integrate AI.
+Moesif, Splunk, and Dynatrace, for example, employ AI-based anomaly detection and correlation.
+You can use such tools to help pinpoint anomalies and errors and maintain governance visibility.

-The final technique to consider is the use of policy as code, where you can use Open Policy Agent and automated logic to enforce policies for consistent governance across your entire infrastructure.
+The final technique to consider is the use of policy as code.
+You can use Open Policy Agent and automated logic to enforce policies for consistent governance across your entire infrastructure.
+Consider the advantages of policy as code today, and discover how it’s enabling enterprise teams to achieve success within robust AI governance frameworks.